Conditional Gradient Methods: Online conditional gradient methods

 Note that the parameters \(\eta\) and \(\gamma_{t}\) were chosen to optimize the regret bound on the last line (up to a constant factor) while satisfying the conditions of Lemma~\ref{lem:ht}. \end{proof}

 \begin{remark}[Cost of optimal regret] The same proof can be used to show that \(\mathcal{O}(T^{2})\) linear optimizations are enough for an information-theoretically optimal \(\mathcal{O}(\sqrt{T})\) regret bound.
 Here is a sketch: Let us modify Algorithm~\ref{alg:conditional_online} to choose \(x_{t+1}\) with \(h_{t}(x_{t+1}) \leq D^{2} \gamma_{t}\).
-With \(\gamma_{t} = 1/t\) and \(\eta = \Theta(D / (G \sqrt{T}))\), this is achieved e.g., by the vanilla Frank–Wolfe algorithm with \(\mathcal{O}(t D^{2})\) linear optimizations in round \(t\).
+With \(\gamma_{t} = 1/t\) and \(\eta = \Theta(D / (G \sqrt{T}))\), this is achieved, e.g., by the vanilla Frank–Wolfe algorithm with \(\mathcal{O}(t D^{2})\) linear optimizations in round \(t\).
 The proof above provides an \(\mathcal{O}(G D \sqrt{T})\) regret (the condition on \(\eta\) in Lemma~\ref{lem:ht} being relaxed to \(\eta G / D = \mathcal{O}(\gamma_{t}^{2})\)). \end{remark}

 While the best known regret is still \(\mathcal{O}(T^{3/4})\) with a constant number of linear optimizations on average per round, with extra assumptions better regret bounds are known.
 For smooth functions, \citet{hazan2020faster} provides \(\mathcal{O}(T^{2/3})\) regret via randomizing regularization (i.e., perturbation).
-Also for strongly convex functions, an \(\mathcal{O}(T^{2/3})\) regret is shown in \citet{garber2020projfree-learn}.
+Also for strongly convex functions, an \(\mathcal{O}(T^{2/3})\) regret is shown in \citet{garber2020projfree-learn,wan21_proj_online}.
+When the feasible region is also strongly convex, \citet{wan21_proj_online} provides an \(\mathcal{O}(\sqrt{T}))\) regret.
 Strong convexity is employed by using quadratic lower bounding functions, as loss function estimates in the algorithm, instead of linear functions.

 \begin{example}[Performance of the Online Conditional Gradient algorithm (Algorithm~\ref{alg:conditional_online})] In order to showcase the performance of the Online Conditional Gradient (OCG) algorithm (Algorithm~\ref{alg:conditional_online}) we draw from a popular online recommendation problem, where one wants to recommend products to users according to their preference, which is approximated from feedback to previous recommendations.
 This is formalized as follows.
 We have a collection of $n$ users and $m$ products, and an unknown matrix $Y \in \R^{n \times m}$ that encodes the affinity that each user has for each product.
 That is, the element $Y_{i,j}$ is the numerical value of the preference of user $i$ towards product $j$.
 At each round, the player outputs a preference matrix $X\in \R^{n \times m}$ (on which recommendation to the next user is based), and an adversary selects a user \(i\) and product $j$, along with the real preference for the product by the user, that is, $Y_{i,j}$ (assuming for simplicity it can be computed from user feedback).
 The loss incurred by the player is defined as $(Y_{i, j} - X_{i, j})^2$.